 Harsh Vardhan is the Chief Executive Officer of CDD India.

 This is the second of a five-part series of articles on ‘Wastewater management and its evolution’.
-Please read the first article from the series here.
+Please read the first article third and fourth article from the series below.

 /articles/wastewater-discharge-vs-reuse-understanding-standards-and-impact-water-resources